myoshida/dash-i18n/docs/_sources/api.rst.txt

    myTranslator = createTranslator( [options] );

 Creates a new Translator object and returns it.
-This factory function accepts an opitional object argument:
+This factory function accepts an optional JavaScript Object argument ``options``.
+You can specify the following properties:

 ==================== ========== ========================================
-Key                  Default    Value
+Prop                 Default    Value
 ==================== ========== ========================================
 ``messages``         ``{}``     Message resources (JavaScript Object key-values) ``messageList``      ``[]``     Message resources (``[key, value]`` array)